gristlabs/grist-help/help/en/docs/FAQ.md

 ### How do I delete my account?

-You can delete your account in Profile Settings by selecting Delete Account under Privacy & Data.
+You can delete your account in 'Profile Settings' by selecting 'Delete Account' under 'Privacy & Data'.
 Please note that this action is permanent.

 Need to delete a team site?
 Learn more [here](teams.md#billing-account).